Who qualifies

 • one orientation and mobility aid

-Step 2 – Find a business that sells visual aids
+Step 2: Find a business that sells visual aids

 The business must also be registered with the ADP.
 These businesses sell either high-technology (including computerized) or low-technology visual aids.

-• you need a computer, monitor or printer
+• you need a computer, monitor, or printer

-Step 3 – Mail the form
+Step 3: Submit the completed form

-Assistive Devices Program
+Mail: Assistive Devices Program

-5700 Yonge Street, 7th floor
+5700 Yonge Street, 7th Floor

 Toronto, Ontario